 Your RRSP allowance is there to be used.
 By maximizing that contribution allowance, and taking advantage of all of the associated benefits of investing in an RRSP, you enjoy seeing that money grow in preparation for you to retire comfortably.

-However, it’s important to understand your RRSP contribution limit for 2019 and beyond.
+However, it’s important to understand your RRSP contribution limit for the 2023 tax year and beyond.
 This helps maximize the benefits while reducing the chances of having to pay a penalty.

 Read More: TFSA Contribution Limit by Year to 2023